andrewxue98/boltz_guided/docs/prediction.md

         token2: [CHAIN_ID, RES_IDX/ATOM_NAME]
         max_distance: DIST_ANGSTROM
         force: false # if force is set to true (default is false), a potential will be used to enforce the contact constraint
+    - guided_distance:
+        selection1: "chain A and resid 42 and name CA"
+        selection2: "chain B and resid 17 and name CA"
+        type: harmonic # one of harmonic or flat_bottomed
+        target_distance: DIST_ANGSTROM # harmonic only
+    - guided_distance:
+        selection1: "chain A and resid 80 to 82 and name CA"
+        selection2: "chain C and resid 1 and name P"
+        type: flat_bottomed
+        lower_bound: DIST_ANGSTROM # optional, flat_bottomed only
+        upper_bound: DIST_ANGSTROM # optional, flat_bottomed only

 templates:
     - cif: CIF_PATH  # if only a path is provided, Boltz will find the best matchings